cybercongress/cybernomics/bostrom/README.md

 ## Usage

-0. Install Python3 if you have no
+0. Install Python3 if you have not already
-1. Go to `bostrom_simulation` folder
+1. Go to the `bostrom_simulation` folder
    ```bash
    cd bostrom
    ```